 What will the weekly topics be?

 Each week we focus on a principle you can use in your conversations.
-The three main focus points for this season will be:

-The ten principles we used in the past version will be refreshed during the course.
 To give you a taste, these were the principles we covered in earlier parts of I’m glad you interrupted:

 1. We treat ourselves and others with care, no matter what.